miguelcarrasco/POJOs2CSV/README.md

 usersList.add(new User("Évariste","Galois",(long)555121298));
 ```

-Then, if you use the convertToCsvString method:
+Then, if you use the convertToCsvString method like this:
 ```java
 String csv = Collection2Csv.convertToCsvString(usersList);
 ```
-The csv string will be:
+You will get the following CSV String:
 ```
 "name","lastName","phone"
 "John","Doe","555123123"